Sail128/NeuRBF/blogpost.md

 # Reproduction and ablation study of "NeuRBF: ANeural Fields Representation with Adaptive Radial Basis Functions"

-This blog post documents the reproduction and ablation study from group 42* as part of the CS4240 Deep Learning 2023-24 course.
+This blog post documents the results of the reproduction and ablation study of Group 42 as part of the CS4240 Deep Learning 2023-24 course.

 | Authors            | Student number | Responsible for        |
 | ------------------ | -------------- | ---------------------- |